 Some of these steps may work better for some pets than others.
 All pets have different types of hair, which will affect how easy it is to remove it.

-1. Prevention is the Best Medicine
+1. Prevention Is the Best Medicine

 Some pets will need to be groomed more during specific periods.
 Most dogs and cats go through a shedding season when they will lose more hair than they would at other times.
 During these periods, it is essential to brush them more than you would otherwise.

 Be sure you’re grooming your pet correctly as well.
-Some types of fur or hair need a slick brush, while others need a shedding brush.
+Some types of fur or hair need a slicker brush, while others need a shedding brush.
 Be sure to check specific grooming information aimed at your pet’s breed.

 2. Use a Vacuum